 In 1954 Hans Herrman was in a remarkable race when he barely managed to pass below a set of lowering railroad crossing gates, just before a speeding train.
 This definitely took all the spectators by surprise.
 However, in the next race in 1955, Herrman was not so lucky and had to quit the race because of brake failure.
 The Moss and Jenkinson team set an event record of 159.65 km/h when they arrived in Brescia.
 This record would stand for two years.

 Mille Miglia Ban and Today’s Version

-The Mille Miglia was banned in 1957 when a fatal crash took place in a Ferrari.
+The Mille Miglia was banned in 1957 after a fatal crash.
 This crash took the lives of Alfonso, Marquis of Portago, and Edmund Nelson who was his navigator and thirteen spectators.
 The crash took place at the small village of Guidizzolo, probably caused by a blown tire.
-The Ferrari team which had not changed the tires in order to save time and were blamed for the crash along with the tire manufacturer, were sued.
+The Ferrari team had not changed the tires.
+They took the blame, along with the tire manufacturer

-From 1958 till 1961 Mille Miglia resumed for a short time as a rally type round trip race mainly run at street legal speeds, but it was quickly discontinued.
+From 1958 till 1961, the race resumed for a short time as a rally type round trip race mainly run at street legal speeds, but it was quickly discontinued.

 From 1977, Mille Miglia Storica began.
-This is a parade for all the pre-1957 cars that is held in May, which spreads over the course of a few days.
 In this race, which is a dream for classic car lovers, course time, not speed, is most important, showcasing the vintage cars, dating from the 1927 to 1957 races.